 When I was a little girl, I absolutely loved books.
-I loved the magical stories they told and the beautiful illustrations that helped further tell those stories.
-As a child, I even tried writing and illustrating a few of my own books.
+I loved the magical stories they told and the beautiful illustrations that helped me feel like I was part of those magical worlds.
+As a child, I even tried writing and illustrating a few books of my own.

 However, I soon discovered that there was an undeniable pattern in the picture books that were available – none of the characters looked like me (or any person of color, for that matter).

 At the time, I didn’t realize the huge impact that had on me.
 But looking back, I clearly remember thinking that only white people were special.
 I thought only their stories were valuable and important enough to share.
 And, worst of all, I thought that people of color didn’t make any significant contributions and that’s why we didn’t have books about people like ourselves.

 I was born in 1985 and, in those 34 years, not much has changed (in terms of minority representation in picture books).
 The infographic above, shows just how underrepresented people of color are in picture books.
 A LOT MORE NEEDS TO CHANGE.